-Over the last 13 years, ATAC has performed a wide range of flight training operations for the US Navy, US Air Force and Air National Guard, including participation in US Navy fleet training, acting as adversary fighters for the “TOPGUN” program, Red Flag exercises and F-22 Raptor training; participating in JTAC/ FAC-A/ CAS ground controller training; and even serving American research & development programs like the Ship Self Defense System and ALE-50 towed decoy.
-Under their agreement with US Navy, their services have also been used to train militaries in the UK, Canada, Japan, the Philippines, and others.
+Over the last 13 years ATAC has performed a wide range of flight training operations for the US Navy, US Air Force and Air National Guard, including participation in US Navy fleet training, acting as adversary fighters for the “TOPGUN” program, Red Flag exercises and F-22 Raptor training; participating in JTAC/ FAC-A/ CAS ground controller training; and even serving American research & development programs like the Ship Self Defense System and ALE-50 towed decoy.
+Under their agreement with US Navy, their services have also been used to train militaries in the UK, Canada, Japan, the Philippines, et. al., and the company is placing a renewed focus on exports.

-Unlike most other contractors, who operate Learjets and similar business aircraft, ATAC operates fighters and attack jets.
+Unlike many other contractors, who operate Learjets and similar business aircraft, ATAC operates fighters and attack jets…

 Fleet and Stores

-The firm no longer operates Saab’s visionary J-35 Draken, but staged buys and/or leases have let them accumulate a very versatile fleet of supersonic Israeli Kfir C2s, along with sub-sonic Hawker Hunter 80 and Aero vodochody L-39 fighters.
+ATAC’s local offices and hangar facilities stand in the shadow of the Newport News-Williamsburg International Airport.
+The firm no longer operates Saab’s visionary J-35 Draken, or the A-4 Skyhawks that starred in “Top Gun”; even so, staged buys and/or leases have let them accumulate a very versatile fleet of supersonic Israeli Kfir C2s, along with sub-sonic Hawker Hunter 80s and Aero Vodochody L-39s.

-Israel Aircraft Industry’s Kfir fighters were originally developed by adding GE J79 turbojets from the F-4 Phantom to modified Mirage V airframes, whose plans Israel stole after the French refused to deliver the fighters Israel had paid for.
+Kfir C2.
+Israel Aircraft Industry’s Kfir fighters were originally developed by adding GE J79 turbojets from the F-4 Phantom to modified Mirage V airframes, whose blueprints Israel stole after the French refused to deliver Israel’s order.
 The Kfirs were introduced at a time when F-16s and F-15s had begun to dominate IAF’s air superiority missions, and only recorded 1 kill during a long service career, which saw them used extensively in ground attack roles.
-The Kfir remains a fast and nimble aircraft, however, and early-model Kfir C1s served as “aggressor” aircraft for the US Navy, under the designation “F-21″.
+The Kfir remains a fast and nimble aircraft, however, and early-model Kfir C1s once served as “aggressor” aircraft for the US Navy under the designation “F-21”.

-The Hawker Hunter isn’t the most famous aircraft of its era.
-Nor is it the most produced, despite a production run of about 2,000 planes.
+Hawker Hunter.
+It wasn’t the most famous aircraft of its era.
 Its contemporaries the F-86 Sabre and MiG-15/17 hold those titles.
-A strong case could be made, however, that the Hunter is the best aircraft of that era.
+Nor was it the most produced, despite a production run of about 2,000 planes.
+A strong case could be made, however, that the sub-sonic Hunter is the best aircraft of that era.
 Hunters are rugged and maneuverable, with excellent handling at all flight speeds and surprising effectiveness in the ground attack role.
 Designed in the late 1940s, these aircraft remained in front-line service into the 1990s.

-ATAC’s 3rd aircraft type is an East Bloc stalwart, the Czech Aero Vodochody L-39 Albatros.
+L-39 Albatros.
+ATAC’s 3rd aircraft type is an East Bloc stalwart from the Czech Republic: Aero Vodochody sub-sonic L-39.
 The L-29 and L-39 were the world’s most widely sold trainers during the Cold War.
 Production has stopped, but Aero remains a going concern, and continues to support the global fleet.
+In 2014, they even developed a modernization package.

-The L-39 recently replaced ATAC’s A-4N Skyhawks.
+The L-39 replaced ATAC’s A-4N Skyhawks.
 The A-4s had a long career as a carrier-based “Scooter” attack aircraft with the US Navy, and Sen. John McCain was flying one when he was shot down over North Vietnam.
-The Skyhawk also has a storied land-based career with the Israeli Air Force, who used this simple, pilot-friendly, compact little aircraft from late 1967 onward as a versatile attack jet with surprising air-air teeth.
+The Skyhawk also has a storied land-based career with the Israeli Air Force, who used this simple, pilot-friendly, compact little aircraft from late 1967 onward as a versatile attack jet with surprising air-to-air teeth.
 Some of those planes still serve in Israel as trainers, and other A-4s continue in front-line roles around the world, most notably as carrier aircraft on Brazil’s NAe Sao Paolo.
 Skyhawks are also familiar to movie-goers, who saw A-4s as one of the real-life training and “aggressor” aircraft in the famous film “Top Gun.”
-ATAC’s humpbacked A-4Ns were ex-Israeli aircraft, who continued to play a familiar role for the US Navy until their retirement.
+ATAC’s humpbacked A-4Ns were ex-Israeli aircraft, who continued to play this familiar role for the US Navy.

 Contracts and Key Events